How Does Trauma Therapy Work?

 A traumatic event has two important components to it: the first is the trauma and the second is one’s reaction to it.
 Trauma can be defined as any type of situation or event that threatens one’s physical and emotional well-being.

-A situation is not classified as traumatic if a person can effectively cope so that it is not deemed as threatening.
+A situation is not classified as traumatic unless the person cannot effectively cope to the extent that it is deemed as threatening.
 Trauma therapy is a type of treatment that assists people in overcoming traumatic episodes.
 It is geared to help when one’s capacity to cope is besieged by terror and dread.

 Trauma Therapy Treatment Types